 JCF not depending on SOEs, says police commissioner

-Police Commissioner Major General Antony Anderson said that the Jamaica Constabulary Force (JCF) is not dependent on states of emergency (SOEs) to fright crime.
+Police Commissioner Major General Antony Anderson said that the Jamaica Constabulary Force (JCF) is not dependent on states of emergency (SOEs) to fight crime.

 He said that the force will continue implementing them in its quest to tackle violent crimes, even if the Senate fails to extend the enhanced security measures which are currently in seven police divisions.